psychotimmy/UK101-BASIC/README.md

 9. Life.bas - An implementation of John Conway's Life game.
 Requires CEGMON and a 2K VDU RAM space (64x32).

 10. TheValley-Version1.bas - An implementation of The Valley.
 No variations.
-Requires CEGMON and a 2K VDU RAM space (64×32).
+Requires CEGMON, 32K RAM and a 2K VDU RAM space (64×32).

 11. TheValley-Version2.bas - An implementation of The Valley.
 Most variations.
+Requires CEGMON, 32K RAM and a 2K VDU RAM space (64×32).

-Requires CEGMON and a 2K VDU RAM space (64×32).
+12. TheValley-Version3.bas - An implementation of The Valley.
+Limited variations.
+Requires CEGMON, 16K RAM and a 2K VDU RAM space (64×32).